Entering the Market

 - Parent company’s formal decision to launch a subsidiary and confirmation of the number and identity of directors and shareholders

 - Named executive director (not necessarily a Czech) and proof of clean criminal record from home country or the last country they resided

-The subsidiary is established by notarized deed, which can be by power of attorney allowing shareholders or directors to be outside the country at the time.
+- The subsidiary is established by a notarised deed, which can be by power of attorney allowing shareholders or directors to be outside the country at the time.